Practical Exams for FMM(Financial Market Management) 2012

 · NSE Trading System : National Exchange For Automated Trading (NEAT)

 · Open Dealer Integrated Network Trading system (ODIN)

 - FMM(Financial Market Management)

 - Financial Market Management (FMM) Class XI and XII

-Tags: practical examination paper of FMM, the hardest practical exams financial manager, www cbsepratical com
+Tags: practical examination paper of FMM, www cbsepratical com